Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: Introduction

-Although we have illustrated the workflow's first use on a pressing and timely test case -- i.e., inhibition of SARS-CoV-2 Mpro due to the desperate need for antiviral treatments of COVID-19 -- the iMiner method is highly generalizable.
-As our workflow only requires a 3D structure of the target protein with a pre-defined binding site, iMiner can be readily adapted to generate small molecules for other protein targets.
+To validate the effectiveness of the iMiner approach, we have designed inhibitors for the popular SARS-COV-2 Main protease (Mpro) as an example.
+We chose this system because of the ready availability of experimental 3D structures\cite{jin2020structure} and the fact that multiple effective ligands have already been proposed to inhibit Mpro\cite{zhang2021potent}, which provides ample information for different structure-based and ligand-based designing strategies.\cite{mpro_review} We illustrate the four features of the iMiner approach and evaluate our model's capability to generate new inhibitors, perform structural modifications while keeping the pharmacophore intact, growing ligands from a fragment starting point, or retaining key interactions with a specified protein residue.
+Although illustrated on the SARS-COV-2 Mpro target, we would like to emphasize that the iMiner workflow can be readily adapted to generate small molecules for other protein targets, since it only requires a 3D structure of the target protein with a pre-defined binding site.
 Thus, we believe our ML algorithm will be of great interest to the drug design community to rapidly screen novel regions of chemical space in real-time for other anti-virals or small molecule therapeutics in the future.
-All scripts required to run our workflow on an arbitrary protein target can be found on a public GitHub repository\footnote{https://github.com/THGLab/Covid19}.